harrykimpel/node-chat-service/README.md

 ## Prerequisites

-This application requires the following license keys to be set in your terminal/environment
+This application requires the following license keys and other prerequisites to be set in your terminal/environment.

 ### OpenAI Platform